 Retailers need to know the true profitability of their customers, how markets can be segmented, and the potential of any future opportunities.

-Big data takes away the need to solely rely on market prices and instead enables retailers to adopt the best pricing strategy based on customer information such as social media preferences, product reviews, browsing behaviors, transactions, geographical location, and more.
-The insights generated from this information can identify pricing improvement opportunities, reduce frequency of price markdowns, and identify areas where profits may be leaking.
+Big data removes the need to rely solely on market prices and enables retailers to adopt the best pricing strategy based on customer information such as social media preferences, product reviews, browsing behaviors, transactions, geographical location, and more.
+The insights generated from this information can identify pricing improvement opportunities, reduce the frequency of price markdowns, and identify areas where profits may leak.

 Conclusion

-Big data unlocks massive potential for businesses to deliver better value as brands and equips them to adapt to the changing market at a faster rate.
+Big data unlocks massive potential for businesses to deliver better value as brands and equips them to adapt to the changing market faster.
 In a rapidly digitizing world, retailers that don‘t leverage big data to guide their business decisions will inevitably lose to their competitors who do.

 So what does this mean for you?
-If you don’t already have a data strategy, it’s worth investigating how Data Science can give your eCommerce operations a boost.
-If you do have one in the works but haven’t touched it in a long time, Particle41 can help you out.
-Book a call with us today to talk about your goals, and we’ll offer no-pressure professional insight into what you need for your business to succeed.
+If you don’t already have a data strategy, it’s worth investigating how Data Science can boost your e-commerce operations.
+If you have one in the works but haven’t touched it in a long time, Particle41 can help you.
+Book a call with us today to discuss your goals, and we’ll offer no-pressure professional insight into what you need for your business to succeed.